-On behalf of the Board of Directors, Executive and Staff of Dnister Ukrainian Credit Co-operative Ltd, I am pleased to present our Annual Report for the year ended 30 June 2020.
+On behalf of the Board of Directors, Executive and Staff of Dnister Ukrainian Credit Co-operative Ltd, I am pleased to present our Annual Report for the year ended 30 June 2021.

-As of June 30 2020:
+As of June 30 2021:

-- Dnister has over 8,300 members spread across all Australian states and territories: - Members of Ukrainian and Latvian heritage and their families - Members outside of the Ukrainian and Latvian communities introduced to Dnister by existing members - Dnister has branches or agencies in Perth, Adelaide, Melbourne, Geelong and Sydney - on behalf of our members, Dnister manages:
+- Dnister has over 8,200 Members spread across all Australian states and territories: - Members of Ukrainian and Latvian heritage and their families - Members outside of the Ukrainian and Latvian communities introduced to Dnister by existing Members - Dnister has branches or agencies in Perth, Adelaide, Melbourne, Geelong and Sydney - Dnister manages:

-Assets: \$205.1 M +\$18.6 M
+0 Assets: \$228.4 M +\$23.2 M

-Members deposits: \$177.6 M +\$22.6 M
+0 Members deposits: \$195.9 M +\$18.3 M

-Loans to members: \$150.7 M +\$15.7 M
+0 Loans to Members: \$166.5 M +\$15.8 M

-Members Equity: \$24.6 M +\$0.3 M
+0 Members Equity: \$25.5 M +\$0.9 M

-Dnister generated a profit before tax for FY2019-20 of \$413,000.
-This was driven by very strong loan growth in a challenging market with on-going record low interest rates and very competitive market pressures before the onset of Covid-19.
+Dnister generated a profit before tax for FY2020-21 of \$472,000.
+This was achieved in a challenging market with ongoing record low interest rates and very competitive market pressures, compounded by the ongoing impacts of COVID-19.

-Dnister continues to respect and honour its heritage through our commitment to providing competitive products and services to our members and providing valuable support to their communities.
+Dnister continues to respect and honour its heritage through an ongoing commitment to providing competitive products and services to our Members and providing valuable support to their communities.